National Wrestling Conference: The Ultimate Return and KKK controversy

 After a two and a half year hiatus, The Ultimate Warrior made his return to pro wrestling at a NWC show on July 22, 1995.
 In spite of using the name, "The Warrior", the WWF threatened legal action against the NWC for trademark infringement.

 In the summer of 1995, T.C.
 Martin contacted The Ultimate Warrior about the possibility of working with the NWC.
 At the time, the wrestler was demanding $10,000 for a single appearance, an amount few independent promoters could afford.
 The highest drawing talent on the independents were paid an average of $750.
 Warrior agreed to do the event as a favor to Bill Anderson, who had originally trained he and Sting as Power Team USA in 1985, in exchange for $1,000 as well as a deal with Martin to restart his wrestling school, Warrior University, with both parties sharing in the profits.

 The match was unexpectedly set up on NWC's June 23 show which had a sellout crowd of 1,300 fans, with a weapon-filled Steel Cage Stretcher match involving Sabu, Cactus Jack, Mr. Hughes and Virgil as the main attraction.
 In the co-main event, The Honky Tonk Man used his guitar to win his match against Junkyard Dog.
 Bragging in post-match interview about having an open contract, the wrestler was confronted by T.C.
 Martin who revealed that The Ultimate Warrior had one as well and announced they would be meeting each other at the NWC's next show.
 The bout was promoted as a chance for The Honky Tonk Man to avenge his embarrassing loss at SummerSlam (1988).

-"The Ultimate Return" was held on July 22, 1995, and saw The Warrior won the match after using The Honky Tonk Man's own guitar on him.
+"The Ultimate Return" was held on July 22, 1995, and saw The Warrior win the match after using The Honky Tonk Man's own guitar on him.
 Between 1,250-2,000 fans (Note: The announced figure was 2,000, however, Dave Meltzer claimed the actual number was closer to 1,250 with an estimated 965 paid attendance (Harry Simon of the Pro Wrestling Torch gave a figure as low as 924).) turned out to see the Warrior's first appearance in the United States in two and a half years, making it one of the year's highest-attended shows on the U.S. independent circuit behind Smoky Mountain Wrestling's Super Bowl of Wrestling (5,000) and the United States Wrestling Association's Memphis Memories II (3,000).